Housing & Residential Life

 J. Lounges and Balconies:

 No group or individuals may schedule residence hall common space for regular meetings or activities (ie. Campus club meetings, bible studies, political groups, etc.) except for activities directly sponsored by the hall staff and made available to all students.
+Any student group wishing to use the hall space needs to be approved by the Housing Staff.
 Presentations or activities may not include the sale of product or services, nor may residence hall facilities or rooms be used for personal profit or gain.

 K. Maintenance Requests:

 All maintenance requests must be submitted through the online system.
 You can find the maintenance request link at the front desk in each Residence Hall.
-The link to submit a maintenance request is https://msubillings.co1.qualtrics.com/jfe/form/SV_aWQ4b7rneb hKFaB.
+The link to submit a maintenance request is https://msubillings.edu/reslife then Maintenance Request on the right side.
 Please be as specific as possible when completing the request.
 These request are checked daily.
 Maintenance requests are NOT to be called directly to Facility Services or to the student maintenance worker.
 Questions or concerns regarding maintenance requests may be directed to a Hall Director.
 If you have an emergency situation (sink flooding, lock broken) that needs immediate attention, please phone it in to the Hall Director, Housing Office or contact your front desk or RA.
-If you have submitted a request and you want to follow up on the status, please contact your Hall Director or the Office of Housing and Residential Life.
+If you have submitted a request and you want to follow up on the status, please contact your Hall Director or the Office of Housing & Residential Life.
 By submitting a maintenance request you are granting permission to enter your room, unless otherwise specified.

 The response time will depend on the nature and severity of the maintenance problem, but we will respond to all problems in a timely manner.